JetBrains/kotlin-native/COCOAPODS.md

 ### Add a dependency between a Kotlin Pod and Xcode project with one target

-1. Create an Xcode project with `Podfile` if you haven’t done this yet.
+1. Create an Xcode project with a `Podfile` if you haven’t done so yet.
 2. Add the path to your Xcode project `Podfile` with `podfile = project.file(..)` to `build.gradle.kts` (`build.gradle`)
 of your Kotlin project.
     This step helps synchronize your Xcode project with Kotlin Pod dependencies by calling `pod install` for your `Podfile`.